danninemx/bamazon/README.md

 What you can do:

-- As customer, you can review the catalog and place an order.
+- As **customer**, review the catalog and place an order.
-- As manager, you can take in orders, review inventory, restock items and introduce new products.
+- As **manager**, review inventory, restock items and introduce new products.
-- Track product sales across the store's departments and provide a summary of the highest-grossing departments in the store.
+- As **supervisor**, track product sales across the departments and create new departments.

 ## How to Use

 ### Customers

-1. Run app
+1. Run the customer app.

 ```shell
 node bamazonCustomer.js